iszczesniak/cpp/categories/index.md

   - by lvalue reference is an lvalue,

-  - by rvalue reference is an rvalue.
+  - by rvalue reference is an xvalue.

 ### The lvalue-to-rvalue conversion